ekam-g/globalssh/README.md

 9. Make sure it does not say "unable to find redis key file" otherwise you did not put it in the right place.
 However you can just make a new on right there too.
 10. Enjoy Global SSH 😄
 11. Be sure to reinstall to update Global SSH

+## How Do You Use It?

+1. Run ``global_ssh server`` on your host pc.
+It should say "Redis Connection Verfied And Working, Starting Global SSH!" and go into a into a shell.
+If there are no error messages you are now in global_ssh.
+You can type in commands and other if connected will see it
+2. To connect to your server make sure you have the same redis_key.json in the ~ location and run ``global_ssh client`` if you did everything right, you should see a noefetch command go off when you connect to your server.
+You can now type in commands, just note what every you type can be seen on the server computer.

 # Limitations 😕